Food, Drink & Hospitality Food, hospitality and tourism

 Renewals

-Liquor licences in Northern Ireland must be renewed every 5 years through the county court.
+Liquor licences in Northern Ireland must be renewed every 5 years through the magistrates' court (new licences are granted by the county court).
+The current licensing period ends on 30 September 2027.
 Plan ahead — allow several months for the renewal process.
 Failure to renew on time means the licence lapses and you cannot sell alcohol.